bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 We see that the estimated forest coefficient is not near the true values of -2 or 2.
-It's somewhat in between near zero.
+It's somewhat in between - near zero.
 Essentially, when animals are selecting different habitat features because of behavior, mixing across behaviors can lead to a muddled inference.

 ### Interpreting coefficients and predicting

-Interpreting coefficients and predicting is outlined above in subsection `7.
+Interpreting coefficients and predicting is outlined above in subsection `3.7.
 What are habitat-selection functions used for?`.

 ### Model selection

 If focused on inference, fitting a single model is not only okay, but desirable.

 ### Concluding remarks

 We hope this vignette proided some utility.
-If so, let us know with an email (brian.gerber@colostate.edu).
+If so, let us know with an email ([brian.gerber\@colostate.edu](mailto:brian.gerber@colostate.edu){.email}).

 Have a nice day.

 ## Software

 This report was generated from the R Statistical Software (v4.4.2; R Core Team 2021) using the [Markdown language](https://www.markdownguide.org/) and [RStudio](https://posit.co/products/open-source/rstudio/).
 The R packages used are acknowledged below.

 |Package           |Version |Citation                                       |